Serena's gone, Open must go on: Kvitova, Pegula set rematch | Sports-Games

 Nadal did not have stitches or a bandage on his nose, two days after accidentally cutting it with his racket during his previous victory.

-''A little bit bgger than usual, but it's OK,'' he said with a smile. ''The nose is still there.''
-Nadal's win was followed by Australian Open runner-up Danielle Collins against Alizé Cornet.
+"A little bit bgger than usual, but it's OK," he said with a smile.
+"The nose is still there."
+Nadal's win was followed by Australian Open runner-up Danielle Collins' 6-4, 7-6 (11-9) win over Alizé Cornet.

 On Monday, Nadal will take on No. 22 Frances Tiafoe, the first American man since Mardy Fish in 2010-12 to get to the U.S. Open's fourth round in three consecutive years.
 Tiafoe eliminated No. 14 Diego Schwartzman 7-6 (7), 6-4, 6-4.